Local gas stations see longer lines, increased lottery ticket sales after Mega Millions hits $790 million

 Ticket sales at Lou Perrine’s Gas and Grocery on 22nd Avenue were high on Friday and are expected to continue to be high until the drawing Tuesday night.

-"So Friday, we were selling way more volume (and) a lot busier because Mega gets drawn on Tuesday," said owner Anthony Perrine.
-"So I think we'll start to get quite a few people tonight after work, but tomorrow we'll probably get hit."
+“So Friday, we were selling way more volume (and) a lot busier because Mega gets drawn on Tuesday,” said owner Anthony Perrine.
+“So I think we’ll start to get quite a few people after work, but (Tuesday) we’ll probably get hit.”

 Perrine said there are more first-time players when the winnings are really high, and they usually do not come in with a strategy for picking numbers.